Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three

 Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three.
 HeidiTown (1)

 The Valley has a quietness about it.
-It is as if someone talks too loud they’ll break the beauty spell and the area is beautiful.
-With mountains all around, dirt roads and more cows than humans, it’s easy to fall in love with the San Luis Valley.
-Especially if you are looking for a true, off-the-grid Colorado getaway.
+It seems as though if someone talks loudly they’ll break the beauty spell and the area is beautiful.
+With mountains all around, dirt roads and more cows than humans, it’s easy to fall in love with the San Luis Valley; especially if you are looking for a true, off-the-grid Colorado getaway.

 Read Part One “Living History in the San Luis Valley of Colorado.”